Packers–Vikings rivalry

 The Packers–Vikings rivalry is a National Football League (NFL) rivalry between the Green Bay Packers and the Minnesota Vikings.

 In the modern era, the Minnesota Vikings have been the biggest NFC North challenger to the Green Bay Packers.
-While the Packers have won almost 75% of its games against the Chicago Bears and Detroit Lions since the beginning of quarterback Brett Favre’s first season in 1992, they have only won ~50% of their games against the Vikings (going 35–31–2 in that period).
+While the Packers have won almost 75% of their games against the Chicago Bears and Detroit Lions since the beginning of quarterback Brett Favre’s first season in 1992, they have only won ~50% of their games against the Vikings (going 35–31–2 in that period).
 CBS ranked it the #3 NFL rivalry of the 2000s.

-The Packers lead the overall series, 66–60–3.
+The Packers lead the overall series, 67–62–3.
 The two teams have met twice in the playoffs, winning one each.